-Singapore Airlines will increase the number of miles needed to book awards and upgrades in its KrisFlyer loyalty program from 5 July 2022.
-The impending devaluation will also trim back the popular ‘stopover’ feature from 1 August 2022.
+Singapore Airlines has already increased the number of miles needed to book awards and upgrades in its KrisFlyer loyalty program since 5 July 2022.
+The devaluation will also trim back the popular ‘stopover’ feature from 1 August 2022.
 There’s a lot to digest, so here’s what you need to know.

-As costs and demand for travel continue to soar, Singapore Airlines will raise the number of miles needed for award seats by roughly 10%.
+As costs and demand for travel continue to soar, Singapore Airlines has now raised the number of miles needed for award seats by roughly 10%.
 Overall, you’ll still get great value out of an award booking.
 But you’ll need more miles to lock it in.
 Key increases on ‘Saver’ awards for Australian-based travellers are shown below.

 Route/Pricing in KrisFlyer miles | Current pricing | New Pricing from 5 July |